 6. Google and the Aurora Attacks

-Google fell prey to cyber intrusion when important, intellectual data of great value was stolen by unknown sources.
+Google fell prey to cyber intrusion when unknown sources stole important intellectual data of great value.
 Several other companies were victims at the same time.
-Fingers were pointed at China, yet no one could ever substantiate any claims.
+Fingers pointed at China, yet no one could ever substantiate any claims.
 China denied any unquestionable activities.
 Google attempted to get around China’s censorship restrictions as a sign of protest.
 Eventually, the company buckled under pressure.

 7. The McAfee Disaster

 McAfee, well-known for producing anti-virus software to protect personal computers, made a major mistake when the company sent out a virus protection update that was malfunctioning.
 As a result, countless McAfee customers found themselves with computers that appeared to crash.
-While McAfee bent over backward to correct the situation, their reputation was struck a severe blow.
+While McAfee tried to correct the situation, its reputation was severely damaged.

 8. The Goatse Security Fiasco